Canadian Police Arrest COVID-19 Mandate Protesters

 On Monday, Canadian Prime Minister Justin Trudeau invoked Canada’s Emergencies Act, giving law enforcement extraordinary latitude to make arrests, freeze bank accounts and tow trucks.

-Some information in this report comes from Reuters and The Associated Press.
+Some information for this report came from Reuters and The Associated Press.